MDSYN2019/MDNPPackage/README.md

 - Permutations of the C60 buckyball carbon nanoparticle

 A large part of this package was inspired by this GSOC 2020 project - https://www.mdanalysis.org/2020/08/29/gsoc-report-cbouy/ - where MDAnalysis was merged with RDkit.
-More information about this package can be found in the
+More information about this package can be found in the documentation.

 [![image](https://img.shields.io/pypi/v/py-package-template.svg)](https://pypi.org/project/py-package-template/)
 [![Build Status](https://travis-ci.org/AlexIoannides/py-package-template.svg?branch=master)](https://travis-ci.org/AlexIoannides/py-package-template)